RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 context: rtmp, server, application, recorder

 Toggles file append mode.
-When turned on recorder appends new data to the old file or creates it when if missing.
+When turned on recorder appends new data to the old file or creates it when it's missing.
 There's no time gap between the old data and the new data in file.
 Default is off.

     record_append on;